maxb/vault-docs/modules.md

 at all times.
 It is possible to work around this with some careful selection of which versions you require, but as stated, it is an unsupported usage.

+## Concepts in the tables below

+### "Vault timeline" column

+The libraries have their own version numbers.
+To give context to these, the point in the Vault development timeline at which library release took place is included.

+A new library version is usually tagged *shortly before* the creation of a new Vault release branch.
+This means the tagged library will contain code similar to, but **not necessarily the same as**, the embedded SDK code in the subsequent Vault v1.x.0 release (as fixes are made by backporting to the release branch, before the release occurs).
+These are described as "v1.x branch point".

+Library versions may also be released intermittently between Vault releases, if it seems useful to do so.
+These are described as "v1.x mid-development".

+Rarely, library versions may be released from Vault release branches - typically done when the release made at the branch point needs some minor fixes discovered after branching.
+These are described as "v1.x release branch".

+### "Branch" column

+The Git branch from which the library release was made.

+The notation "(detached)" is added to denote a release tag that is on no branch, or a feature branch, containing just one small change - generally a version increment - off a major branch.

 ## `github.com/hashicorp/vault/api`

 The `api` package mostly provides Go client code for calling the Vault HTTP API.